 The University of Oklahoma is home to an undergraduate student body of more than 21,000 – and boasts a freshman-to-sophomore retention rate of more than 90 percent.
 Recognizing the significant GPA and retention benefits of an exceptional on-campus student housing program, the OU Housing and Food Services team proudly commits to a mission of bringing life to their students’ university experience.
 Conceived to create a vibrant residential experience in the southern sector of campus, Cross OU houses more than 1,200 students in four buildings featuring suite-style rooms.

 As a residential college, this complex builds on the University’s vision to develop living-learning environments with a strong sense of community.
-Reinforcing this concept within Cross, each of the four buildings will be branded with a unique visual identity designed to unify its residents and enhance their sense of connection with each other.
-Additionally, the complex will integrate a living-learning component with a faculty-in-residence apartment in each building.
-The live-in faculty member will have an instructional specialty aligned with the students housed in their building, further blending the academic and social experiences of residents.
+Reinforcing this concept within Cross, each of the four buildings is branded with a unique visual identity designed to unify its residents and enhance their sense of connection with each other.
+Additionally, the complex integrates a living-learning component with a faculty-in-residence apartment in each building.
+The live-in faculty member has an instructional specialty aligned with the students housed in their building, further blending the academic and social experiences of residents.

-Being constructed on campus and financed through a public-private partnership with Balfour Beatty Campus Solutions, Provident Resources Group, and Oklahoma University, Cross represents an increasingly popular delivery method and the close collaboration required to make such a project successful.
-The design build team includes JE Dunn Construction, Clark Nexsen, Studio Architecture, and Smith Roberts Baldischwiler Engineers.
-This project also includes a 1,000 car parking deck.
+Built and financed through a public-private partnership with Balfour Beatty Campus Solutions, Provident Resources Group, and Oklahoma University, Cross represents an increasingly popular delivery method and the close collaboration required to make such a project successful.
+The design-build team includes JE Dunn Construction, Clark Nexsen, Studio Architecture, and Smith Roberts Baldischwiler Engineers.
+This project also included a 1,000 car parking deck.